 Planning your budget

-You can choose to have a personal budget when your child is assessed for an education, health and care plan.
+You can request to have a personal budget when your child is assessed for an education, health and care plan or at annual review.

-A person of your choice will then work alongside your child and the family to outline how you will use the personal budget and what other support is needed.
+A relevant officer will then work alongside your child and the family to outline how you could use the personal budget and what other support is needed.

 Managing your budget